wilburhimself/wilburhimself.github.io/src/content/blog/50-after-the-outbox.md

 ### Operate with Intent

 The Outbox Pattern is a powerful design choice, but it demands operational excellence.
 Moving from basic monitoring to a full observability framework is the difference between reacting to incidents and preventing them entirely.
 Start with `queue_age`.
 Add `latency` and `error_rate`.
 Build forensic runbooks.
 Treat your outbox like the critical system component it is, and you will trade frantic, multi-hour outages for calm, five-minute fixes.

+If you want to see an example of this in production, check out the companion repository with the full Rails implementation and Sentry integration: [https://github.com/wilburhimself/outbox_rails](https://github.com/wilburhimself/outbox_rails)